 In 2010, LRCT transferred to the Castle Preservation Society to own and operate the 135 acres with the Castle estate, buildings and grounds, on which LRCT holds a conservation easement.
 Click here to learn more about visiting the Castle.

-The Castle in the Clouds Conservation Area consists of 5,246 acres owned by LRCT which provides extraordinary hiking, snowshoeing, and cross-country skiing opportunities on over 30 miles of trails and carriage roads maintained by a dedicated and enthusiastic team of LRCT volunteers.
+The Castle in the Clouds Conservation Area consists of 5,246 acres owned by LRCT, providing extraordinary hiking, snowshoeing, and cross-country skiing opportunities.
+The 30 miles of trails and carriage roads are maintained by a dedicated and enthusiastic team of LRCT volunteers.

 Depending on the trail you choose and the season in which you hike, you may encounter spectacular waterfalls, incredible views from mountain summits and outlooks, signs of wildlife, historic sites, interesting geological features, and many other unique elements of this beautiful conservation area.

 LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours: one at the end of Ossipee Park Road (click here to view on Google Maps) and one on Route 171.